DrTimothyAldenDavis/SuiteSparse/SPQR/Tcov/README.txt

 SuiteSparseQR exhaustive statement coverage tests.

-FIXME: Tcov is currently broken (needs an int32_t version as well)

-SPQR, Copyright (c) 2008-2022, Timothy A Davis.
+SPQR, Copyright (c) 2008-2023, Timothy A Davis.
 All Rights Reserved.
 SPDX-License-Identifier: GPL-2.0+

 This test exercises all of SuiteSparseQR and checks its results.
 On a 32-bit